Investors doubt U.S. capital gains tax plan alone can derail market rally

-The S&P 500 (.SPX) was up more than 1% in afternoon trading, recouping losses from Thursday, when stocks fell after reports that President Joe Biden would seek to nearly double the capital gains tax to 39.6% for wealthy individuals. read more
+The S&P 500 was up more than 1% in afternoon trading, recouping losses from Thursday, when stocks fell after reports that President Joe Biden would seek to nearly double the capital gains tax to 39.6% for wealthy individuals.

 That would be the highest tax rate on investment gains, mostly paid by the wealthiest Americans, since the 1920s.
 The rate has not exceeded 33.8% in the post-World War Two era.